JHoweWowe/RuneLiteBot/README.md

 Changing the Settings for running the script is easy.
 Refer to the `dev.ini` file.

+## Development Settings
+Please refer to the following file `dev.ini` drop_number_of_logs_per_cycle value should between 1 - 4 to follow algorithm cycle

 ## Tested Settings
 - Windows 10, Python 3.9.5,
 - Screen Resolution: 1920 x 1080